awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug that could cause DB instance restarts\.

-1. Fixed a bug that could cause a crash when a backend exits while using logical replication\.
+1. Fixed a bug that could cause a crash when the PostgreSQL backend exits while using logical replication\.

 1. Fixed a bug that could cause a restart when reads occurred during failovers\.

-1. Fixed a bug with the `wal2json` plugin for logical replication\.
+1. Fixed a bug with the `wal2json` module for logical replication\.

 1. Fixed a bug that could result in inconsistent metadata\.